 The Organization is the beneficiary of a perpetual charitable trust (the Trust) established by Gerald T. Latham in 1986.
-The Organization had an interest of 20 percent as of both June 30, 2018 and 2017.
+The Organization had an interest of 20 percent as of both June 30, 2019 and 2018.
 The assets of the Trust are managed by Wells Fargo Bank.
 The Organization typically receives monthly distributions from Wells Fargo Bank from the earnings of the Trust.
 In accordance with U.S. GAAP, the Organization has recognized its interest in the Trust as an asset on the Organization's statement of financial position.
-Net realized and unrealized gains and losses related to the Trust are reported as changes in permanently restricted net assets.
+Net realized and unrealized gains and losses related to the Trust are reported as changes in net asset with donor restriction.